pocketpy/pocketpy/docs/bindings.md

 }MyStruct;
 ```

-`p` is some kind of property of the struct, and this struct is used for storing `datasize` numbers.
+`p` is some kind of property of the struct, and this struct is used for storing `datasize` python objects.

 Here's how you can create a `MyStruct`:
 ```c